Bhuvan345/Bhuvan345/README.md

 - 👋 Hi, I’m @Bhuvan345
 - 👀 I’m interested in programming, AL, ML.
-- 🌱 I’m currently learning Diplamo in CSE
+- 🌱 I’m currently learning Diplamo in ISE
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me abhuvan345@gmail.co.